 Roth, Murnighan and Shoemaker (1988) observed a high concentration of agreements in the final 30 seconds of their bargaining experiments.
+Overall slightly less than half of all agreements occurred in the final 30 seconds of their experiments.
 The most common interpretation of this is that negotiators will probe for advantage as long as there is time remaining, but realize more acutely the need to close as time is expiring.
 Those results, however, were for bilateral bargaining where any one party could unilaterally keep the negotiations open.
 In our setting firms face the possibility of being closed out of the deal, which may inject pressure to close sooner rather than delay.
 Do we see a deadline effect in our setting?

 The answer is yes, with some caveats.
 Agreement times during both stages are bi-modal, with a large fraction of agreements struck shortly after agreements become possible at 120 seconds, and then (typically) another mode toward the deadline.
 In stage 1 the deadline effect is not strong, with a significant difference between the last 30 seconds and previous 30 seconds in only two treatments for agreements involving Manufacturer 1 (Base: p = 0.04, SDiff20: p < 0.01) and only one treatment for Manufacturer 2 (MDiff20: p < 0.01).
-Hence, anxiety-to-close may be significant in stage 1, leaving subjects reluctant to push negotiations to the deadline.
+Hence, anxiety-to-close may be significant in stage 1.

 However, there is a substantial deadline effect in stage 2.
-Figure 4 shows the distribution of agreement times in periods 2 to 6 (so as not to mix period lengths, see footnote 1).
+Figure 7 shows the distribution of agreement times in periods 2 to 6 (so as not to mix period lengths, see footnote 1).
 In each treatment except SDiff0 at least 25% of agreements are made in the last 30 seconds, with more than 50% of agreements closing in the last half minute in the SDiff20 treatment.
 This is between twice and five times as many agreements closing than in the previous 30 seconds.
 A test of proportions shows a significant increase in these four treatments (MDiff0: p = 0.02, Base: p = 0.04, MDiff20: p = 0.06, SDiff20: p < 0.01).